Amazon stock tanks after disappointing profit

 When Amazon chooses to turn the knobs slightly down on how much it reinvests and posts a slight profit, investors cheer.
 And when it (often) chooses to go into the red, all hell breaks loose.

+Amazon's investment in video content and related marketing "nearly doubled" compared to the same period a year earlier, according to Olsavsky.

+The company is also adding 26 fulfillment centers this year, compared to 14 last year.

-The consistent profitability is all the more stunning when you consider the costly efforts Amazon is undertaking: launching more original video content, building hardware, investing in brick-and-mortar stores and expanding its shipping operations with planes.
+Amazon's consistent profitability stunning when you consider the costly efforts Amazon is undertaking: launching more TV shows, building hardware, investing in brick-and-mortar stores and expanding its shipping operations with planes.

 Investors have been bullish on Amazon's position in the growing e-commerce market.
 There is also optimism about its hardware renaissance with Echo and its fast-growing cloud business, Amazon Web Services.